vanryuji/aws/waf_security_automations/README.md

 ![alt text](bad-bot.png)
 > 주의!!
 Google/Naver도 bot을 사용하기에 robot.txt 파일에 "Disallow: Disallow: /.../products"와 같은 것을 설정해야함

+# Price
+You are responsible for the cost of the AWS services used while running the AWS WAF Security Automations solution.
+The total cost for running this solution depends on the protection activated and the amount of data ingested, stored, and processed.
+For full details, see the pricing webpage for each AWS service you will be using in this solution.

 # Reference
 * AWS WAF Security Automations : https://docs.aws.amazon.com/ko_kr/solutions/latest/aws-waf-security-automations/welcome.html
 * Honeypot : https://en.wikipedia.org/wiki/Honeypot_(computing)